p2004a/ansible-spads-setup/README.md

 After that, you have to give the newly created account "Bot", "Verified" **and "Moderator"** roles manually in the teiserver web interface.

+> [!CAUTION]
+> If you are creating a new account for the bot because you are repointing SPADS at different instance or because you cleaned up the teiserver database, you **must** drop the `spads/var/ClusterManager/existingAccounts.dat` file because without it SPADS will think the account already exists and won't try to create it again.

 ## Cleanup

 To stop and remove the container: